Post contents

 You're even able to shrink this prerequisite CSS down if you'd like.
 We can customize our

-of CSS when you aren't using any Tailwind classes.
+@imports of Tailwind, and you'll end up with0kbof CSS when you aren't using any Tailwind classes.

 Dynamic Classes using Tailwind